Nolan Jones Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

+- The pitching staff for the Diamondbacks had a collective 7.7 K/9 last season, which ranked 24th in MLB.

-- The Diamondbacks' 4.26 team ERA ranked 23rd across all MLB pitching staffs.
+- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.

-- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Gallen (6-2) takes the mound for the Diamondbacks in his 12th start of the season.
-He's put together a 2.97 ERA in 66 2/3 innings pitched, with 75 strikeouts.
+- Henry gets the start for the Diamondbacks, his seventh of the season.
+He is 2-1 with a 4.50 ERA and 18 strikeouts in 34 2/3 innings pitched.

-- In his last appearance on Wednesday against the Philadelphia Phillies, the right-hander went 5 2/3 innings, giving up two earned runs while surrendering five hits.
+- His last time out came in relief on Saturday when the lefty threw 1 1/3 scoreless innings against the Boston Red Sox while allowing just one hit.

+- In seven games this season, the 25-year-old has an ERA of 4.50, with 4.8 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.